 Bridging refers to using a shorter half-life anticoagulant to act as a "bridge" between pre-procedure and postprocedure maintenance anticoagulation.
 This action minimizes patients' exposure to subtherapeutic anticoagulation while their maintenance anticoagulation is held for a procedure.
-Most commonly, this refers to using low The University of Connecticut School of Pharmacy is accredited by the Accreditation molecular weight heparin (LMWH) while warfarin is held.
+Most commonly, this refers to using low molecular weight heparin (LMWH) while warfarin is held.